foundling/old_blog/app/content/posts/drafts/clean_up_your_code_higher_order_functions.md

-Functional methods like `map`, `filter`, `reduce`, `some` and `all` can bring clarity and brevity to the parts of your code that transform data.
+In JavaScript, functional array methods like `map`, `filter`, `reduce`, `some` and `every` can bring a lot of clarity and brevity to the parts of your code that transform data.

-Below, I'm sending data through a series of functional methods that call a named callback on each item in the array it receives.
-See how clear it can be?
+Here's an example of what I mean:

     dataset
         .filter(hasX)
-        .map(transformToY)
+        .map(toY)
         .filter(compact)
         .length;

-Without modifying the original dataset, this would tell me the number of elements that fit some specific criteria (it has `X`, and when you transform it to you, it's still truthy).
+I've filtered a dataset down to the subset where each item has X, turned each item of the resulting subset into a Y, kept only the truthy values, and counted the length of the final array.
+The original dataset isn't affected by this transformation because each of these methods produces a copy of its input.

+There are two major things going on here that make this approach work.
+There is the design-level notion of uniformity where each step takes an array as input and returns an array, and the callback passed to each step works with a single item of the input array.
+And there is the naming strategy.
+Each callback has a name consistent with the nature of the method that invokes it.
+The `filter` callback name is a proposition that can be true or false.
+The name of the `map` callback indicates that the item is being transformed to something elese.
+Finally, these methods (unlike, say `sort`) are immutable methods that produce a copy of their input and return their data so that it can be used in a chained format.

-This code is clear enough, but it's still a fairly rigid exchange.
-Filter's callback can only work on a single input that filter hands to it.
+This code is clear enough, but it's still a fairly rigid exchange: `filter`'s callback can only work on a single input that filter hands to it.
 Let's imagine that the `X` in `hasX` or the `Y` in `transformToY` could be parameterized.
 Then we could separate the property-checking code from the property-specificying code.
 But right now, everything `hasX` uses to do its work is contained within its lexical definition.
-How can we parameterize `X` ?

-## Closure

-Well, a first step would be to simply refer to an outer parameter from within the `hasX` function definition.
+How can we parameterize `X` A first step would be to simply refer to an outer parameter from within the `hasX` function definition.
 Like this:

     const x = 'init';
     // ... code ...
     const hasX = (datum) => datum.includes(x);

-It uses closure to refer to an x from an outer scope.
-This isn't any good, though.
-Here's why.
-When you look at the `hasX` definition, the only thing that's clear about where `x` comes from is ... somewhere else.
+It takes advantage of scoping rules to refer to an x from another location in the code.
+This isn't any good, though, and here's why: When you look at the `hasX` definition, the only thing that's clear about where `x` comes from is ... somewhere else.
 If we can parameterize x, we can skip having to go look for it entirely.
 And we still don't have any greater control over the property-specifying code, since `X` is effectively still hard-coded into the functon.

 ## Temporality, Execution Context

 So let's make `hasX` a truly great, capable, adaptable citizen in our code.
 If we think about the order of events in our functional pipeline, `hasX` returns a value at a single point in time.
 But if we break the compound work that it does into two separate functions, we can achieve greater control over the timing of their evaluations and where their input comes from.

-We'll still need the technique of closure, but we can totally eliminate the lexical distance between the value closed over by putting one of our two functions inside of the other.
-Which one comes first?
+We'll still need to take advantage of scope, but we can virtually eliminate the lexical distance between the value closed over by putting one of our two functions inside of the other.
+But which one comes first?

-Let's think about a function returning a function for a second and just get clear on the temporality of this technique:
+Let's think about a function returning a function for a second and just get clear on the temporality in this technique:

     fnA(x) {
         return fnB(y) {
             return x.method(y);
         }
     }

 I hope it is not a surprise to you that you will need to call `fnA` before you can call `fnB`.
 We could call these two functions like this: